loginom/admin-guide-l10n/data-en/integrator/config.md

 ### Write to Database

-Database record parameters are specified in the `configuration/log/database` element:
+Parameters of writing to database are specified in the `configuration/log/database` element:

 * **connectionString** - database connection string.
 The required attribute.
 * **level** - minimum logging level.
 Default value: `All`.

-Target fields for the event data record can be specified in two ways: it is possible to bind the log fields to the table fields or to send SQL query.
+Target fields for the event data record can be specified in two ways: it is possible to bind the log fields to the table fields or to write SQL query.

 #### Binding to the table fields